 Fourth leg: Via Benedetto Croce (left-hand side of the road)

+We recommend reaching your starting point at least one hour before the scheduled time of arrival of the companion who runs before you.
 You definitely don’t want to try to reach your point of departure by other means than by subway.
 If you want to do a little bit of warm-up, you can move around on foot.

 You have two possibilities: